HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### Electronic Signatures

->The term “electronic signature” means an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.[^second]
+>The term “electronic signature” means an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.[^third]

 The [`Bundle.signature`] element is available to support the various forms of electronic signatures which include:
 - a typed-out name